PhilBoileau/cvCovEst/paper/paper.md

 # `cvCovEst` Framework

-Our response is a general, cross-validation-based framework for covariance matrix estimator selection capable of accomplishing just that.
-The asymptotic optimality of selections are guaranteed by extending the seminal work of
-@laan_dudoit:2003, @dudoit2005, and @vaart2006 on data-adaptive estimator
-selection to high-dimensional covariance matrix estimation [@boileau2021].
+Our solution is a general, cross-validation-based framework for covariance matrix estimator selection capable of accomplishing just that.
+The asymptotic optimality of selections are guaranteed under a few non-restrictive assumptions by extending the seminal work of @laan_dudoit:2003, @dudoit2005, and @vaart2006 on data-adaptive estimator selection to high-dimensional covariance matrix estimation [@boileau2021].
+Here, optimality is defined as choosing an estimator with an equivalent risk difference to the one that would be selected if the underlying data generating distribution were known.

 The `cvCovEst` software package implements this framework for the `R` language and environment for statistical computing [@R].
-Included is an accumulation of covariance matrix estimators spanning the work of many researchers (Table 1) They may be employed independently of the cross-validation procedure.
+Included is an accumulation of covariance matrix estimators spanning the work of many researchers (Table 1).
+They may be employed independently of the cross-validation procedure.
 `cvCovEst` also provides a slew of plotting and summary functions.
 These diagnostic tools allow users to gauge the algorithm's performance, diagnose issues that might arise during estimation procedures, and build intuition about the many estimators' behaviours.
-Given that the package was designed with high-dimensional datasets in mind, users have options to increase the cross-validation method's computational efficiency via parallel computation.
+Additionally, users have options to increase the cross-validation method's computational efficiency via parallel computation.
 Parallelization relies on the suite of `future` packages [@future] by way of the `origami` package [@origami].

 Table 1: Covariance matrix estimators implemented as of version 0.3.4.